Bibliothek des Konservatismus

-The Library of Conservatism (German: Bibliothek des Konservatismus (BdK)) is a specialized scientific library in Berlin.
+The Library of Conservatism (German: Bibliothek des Konservatismus (BdK)) is a specialized scientific library and think tank in Berlin.
 Its focus is non-fiction literature by conservative, right-wing and libertarian authors from the 18th to the early 21st century.
 The principal foundation for the library was laid by the writer and publicist Caspar von Schrenck-Notzing who gave his extensive private collection of books.
 The BdK opened in 2012 in Berlin.
-By 2019 its catalogued stock comprised more than 30,000 items.
+So far, its catalogued stock comprises around 35,000 items.
 The library is financed and supported by the Foundation for Conservative Education and Research (Förderstiftung Konservative Bildung und Forschung, FKBF).

 Establishment

 The writer and publicist Caspar von Schrenck-Notizing (1927–2009) was the scion of an old Bavarian family and a bestselling author and conservative critique in post-war Germany, who founded the bimonthly journal "Criticón" in 1970 that became a focal point for conservative and right-wing intellectuals in the Federal Republic of Germany.

 In 2000, he established the Foundation for Conservative Education and Research (FKBF) in Munich to preserve his private library of around 20,000 books.
-Later Dieter Stein, the editor of weekly newspaper Junge Freiheit, became the chairman of the foundation.
+Since 2007, Dieter Stein, the editor of weekly newspaper Junge Freiheit, is the chairman of the foundation.
 In 2012, the library opened to the public in Berlin.
-In addition to Schrenck-Notizing's collection it received as a bequest the library of the conservative social philosopher Günther Rohrmoser of Stuttgart University (around 10,000 books) and further donations.
+In addition to Schrenck-Notizing's collection it received as a bequest the library of the conservative social philosopher Günter Rohrmoser of Stuttgart University (around 10,000 books) and further donations.

 The FKBF owns a modern building in Berlin that was a gift by the shipowner and entrepreneur Folkard Edler from Hamburg.
 The building is opposite of the Universität der Künste (Berlin University of the Arts) in Charlottenburg.

 The director of the library is Wolfgang Fenske, a doctor of Protestant theology and former pastor.
 In an interview with Hessische Rundfunk (Public Broadcasting Corporation of Hesse), Fenske said that he was drawn into conservative thinking by his opposition to his school teachers of the generation of 1968.
 In a talk with public radio Deutschlandfunk, Fenske maintained that even modern conservative thinking is rooted in ancient and Christian natural rights philosophy.